Overview of Banks in Slovakia

 Tatra Banka (Raiffeisen)

-Founded in 1990, Tatra Bank is the first of private banks in Slovakia.
+Founded in 1990, Tatra Bank was the first private bank in Slovakia.
 Operating as a universal bank, it offers private, retail, investment, and corporate banking products and services to individual customers, SMEs, and other businesses.

 CSOB Banka (KBC)